rizvir/check_cloudwatch_metrics/README.md

 This part can be tricky if you aren't familiar with CloudWatch metrics, so your best bet is to look through the Samples below to get an idea of how it works.

 You primarily just need the Namespace, Dimensions and Metric name.
 You can use the AWS Managment Console -> CloudWatch -> Metrics section to start with.
 Select the Namespace you are interested in, and then select what makes sense to you (eg. Per-Instance Metrics), and then select one of the metrics you are interested in to graph it.

 Then in the Graphed metrics options, you will have the information you need for the script arguments:

 --namespace : Eg. AWS/EC2

---dimensions : Hover your mouse over the Dimensions column to get it's details, eg. InstanceId=i-01243234 --metric-name : Whatever is under MetricName --statistic : Eg. Average
+--dimensions : Hover your mouse over the Dimensions column to get it's details, eg. InstanceId=i-01243234

+--metric-name : Whatever is under MetricName

+--statistic : Eg. Average

 You may need to read the CloudWatch documentation to know what statistic would be useful for you if it isn't obvious.

-So you could then test the nagios plugin with something like:
+So you could then test the nagios plugin with something like, to warn if the average CPU utilization of this instance-id exceeeded 80 for 10 minutes:
 ```bash
 ./check_cloudwatch_metrics --region ap-southeast-2 --description "CPU usage of my test server" --namespace AWS/EC2 --metric-name CPUUtilization --dimensions InstanceId=i-0123456abcd --warning 80 --critical 95 --comparison-operator GreaterThanThreshold --statistics Average --period 600
 ```